When your car won’t start, a dead battery may be the first thing that comes to mind, but it could be a failing starter motor instead.

 Starter type

 Some vehicles require more expensive or specialized starters, such as those with integrated solenoids or hybrid-friendly features.
-OEM (original equipment manufacturer) parts usually cost more than aftermarket or remanufactured versions, though they are a perfect fit and often last longer.
+OEM (original equipment manufacturer) parts usually cost more than aftermarket or remanufactured versions, though they are a perfect fit and often last just as long.

 Location